-But at last someone has had the sense to provide a little something delicious of good Yorkshire fare, based on the Spanish tapa, to enjoy with a drink in the Black Horse.
+But at last, someone has had the sense to provide a little something delicious of good Yorkshire fare, based on the Spanish tapas, to enjoy with a drink in the Black Horse.
 It is not a meal, although if you ordered enough of them it could easily replace one.

 I took along an acquaintance and as we entered this most famous of old Whitby taverns, through the side door and into the back bar, I was immediately surprised at the warmth, ambience and colour.
 Gone was the bare simplicity of yesterday.
 Today this little pub reveals itself as an absolute gem tucked to the side of the cobbles of Church St.

-Olive and anchovy skewers which were beautifully presented and absolutely delicious.
-Brought in a pottery bowl with a fish tail – I thought that was a nice touch.
+Olive and anchovy skewers were beautifully presented and absolutely delicious.
+Brought in a pottery bowl with a fishtail – I thought that was a nice touch.

 The Yorkshire cheese board was wonderful.
-Three very distinctive cheeses, none of which I had eaten before and all were delicious.
+Three very distinctive pieces of cheese, none of which I had eaten before and all were delicious.
 Accompanied by a light ciabatta roll it was perfect and easily enough for two.

 Everything else was exceptionally good and with the general ambience, it turned into a delightful experience.
 Jane, who was working behind the bar couldn’t have been more welcoming, warm and friendly.
 She also showed me around upstairs where the former pool room has now been replaced by four ensuite bedrooms.
 Lovely accommodation in the heart of old Whitby.